 One-Size-Fits-All Executive Order on Paid Sick Leave for Federal Contractors Does Not Fit the Construction Industry

-- The Executive Order Does not Account for the Project-based, Transitory and Seasonal Aspects of Construction.
+- The E.O.
+Does not Account for the Project-Based, Transitory and Seasonal Aspects of Construction.
 Most craft workers, laborers and mechanics move from project to project or employer to employer, often within short periods of time.
 They may earn fluctuating rates of pay due to changes in project type, location or assigned tasks.
 They may also experience long periods of layoff due to seasonal weather or a downturn in the demand for construction.
 The Order requires that employers reinstate paid leave for employees rehired by the same employer or a successor employer within 12 months after job separation.
-However, in the transitory construction industry, knowing what constitutes “job separation” and what constitutes “reinstatement” is nearly impossible, particularly for union workers where contractors obtain workers from hiring halls on an “as-needed” basis for the portion of a project that requires the skills of the workers’ particular trade.
+However, in the transitory construction industry, knowing what constitutes “job separation” and what constitutes “reinstatement” is nearly impossible, particularly for union workers where employers obtain workers from hiring halls on an “as-needed” basis for the portion of a project that requires the skills of the workers’ particular trade.

 Oppose All Efforts to Encourage the Use of Government-Mandated Project Labor Agreements on Federal Construction Projects